A new cohomology class on the moduli space of curves: Introduction

-The main content of Theorem~\ref{main} is the existence of $\Theta_{g,n}$ which is constructed via the push-forward of a class over the moduli space of spin curves in Section~\ref{existence}, and the KdV property \eqref{thetatau} proven in Section~\ref{sec:kdv}.
-The non-constructive uniqueness result \eqref{unique}---which relies on the existence of non-explicit tautological relations---follows from the more general property that the intersection numbers $\int_{\overline{\modm}_{g,n}}\Theta_{g,n}\prod_{i=1}^n\psi_i^{m_i}$ are uniquely determined by {\em any} initial value $\int_{\overline{\modm}_{1,1}}\Theta_{1,1}\in\bc$.
-For the initial value $\int_{\overline{\modm}_{1,1}}\Theta_{1,1}=\frac{1}{8}$, \eqref{unique} is strengthened by \eqref{thetatau} which allows one to recursively calculate all intersection numbers $\int_{\overline{\modm}_{g,n}}\Theta_{g,n}\prod_{i=1}^n\psi_i^{m_i}$ via recursive relations coming out of the KdV hierarchy.
-The proofs of properties~\eqref{degree} - \eqref{unique} are straightforward and presented in Section~\ref{sec:unique}.
+determined by \eqref{pure} - \eqref{forget} and \eqref{initial}. \end{enumerate} \end{theorem} The main content of Theorem~\ref{main} is the existence of $\Theta_{g,n}$, the rigidity property \eqref{initial} and the uniqueness property \eqref{unique}.
+The existence of $\Theta_{g,n}$ is constructed via the push-forward of a class over the moduli space of spin curves in Section~\ref{existence}.
+The rigidity property \eqref{initial} is proven in Section~\ref{sec:unique} by starting with $\Theta_{1,1}=\lambda\psi_1$ and determining constraints on $\lambda$ to arrive at $\lambda=3$ which does occur due to the construction of $\Theta_{g,n}$.
+The uniqueness result \eqref{unique} involving classes in the tautological ring $RH^*(\overline{\modm}_{g,n})$ is non-constructive since it relies on the existence of non-explicit tautological relations.
+The proofs of properties~\eqref{degree} - \eqref{symmetric} are straightforward and presented in Section~\ref{sec:unique}.
+Section~\ref{sec:cohft} describes how the classes $\Theta_{g,n}$ naturally combine with any cohomological field theory.